 Jenna Montgomery Armstrong

-PhD candidate, School Psychology, North Carolina State University
+PhD, School Psychology, North Carolina State University

 Dissertation: "Effectiveness of evidence-based parent training in reduction of maltreatment risk for young children experiencing homelessness"

 Harvard School of Public Health & Mass General Hospital

 Dissertation: "Intergenerational transmission of childhood maltreatment and its sequelae: The mediating role of postpartum depression"